yonigottesman/yonigottesman.github.io/cv.markdown

 ### Viz.ai — 2022 – Present

-Bootstrapped NLP and GenAI at Viz.ai, taking the first prototypes to production systems used in clinical products.
+Originated GenAI at Viz.ai.
+A side project I built became a revenue-generating product, triggering the company’s strategic pivot to GenAI tools for physicians.

 **AI Manager — Head of GenAI/NLP** *(2025 – Present)*
 Lead the team that builds and maintains Viz.ai’s NLP and GenAI capabilities, including retrieval systems and agent-based medical guidance products.
 Responsible for technical strategy and roadmap.